-Porcine Insulin Uses, Dosage, Side Effects, Food Interaction and all others data.
+Porcine Insulin Uses, Dosage, Side Effects and more

 Insulin isolated from pig pancreas.
 Composed of alpha and beta chains, processed from pro-insulin.
 Forms a hexameric structure.